 Fanwood has an outstanding Department of Public Works that is squarely on top of all road and infrastructure management issues.
 Our roadways are maintained by our borough and Union County.
 Snow removal is done by both.
 Trash collection is provided by outside vendors.
 Plastic, metal, glass, paper, clothing, light metals and car batteries are recycled by our residents who bring them to our recycling center two days a week.
 Money raised by the sale of the recyclables goes back into our community.
 Fanwood is served by a paid police force, a volunteer fire department and a volunteer ambulance squad.

 Our town is served by a volunteer fire department and volunteer rescue squad.
-Both organizations are always looking for new members.
+Both organizations are always looking for new members and can be contacted through their websites.
 The borough itself has a number of standing committees, all volunteer, which coordinate recreation programs, communications, art, historic preservation and our annual street fairs.
+Please contact email@example.com if you wish more information on openings or want to volunteer.

 Volunteers are encouraged to join this effort to have Fanwood certified as a leader in environmental sanity and the long-term life of its community.
 Learn more at the Sustainable Jersey page.